bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 <https://github.com/bmstu-iu9/RefalFiveLambdaPlugin>

-There is a support for the classic text editor REFAL-5 for SciTE, it is available at the link <http://www.refal.net/~belous/refscite.htm>.
+There is classical REFAL-5 support for SciTE text editor, it is available at the link <http://www.refal.net/~belous/refscite.htm>.

 ### Simple program compilation